rocktimsaikia/learn-go/README.md

 - A package with `package main` declaration will compile into an executable file.
 - A library is a conventional Go package that won't create an executable file but contains code that can be used for our program.

+## Literals

+Literals are fixed values that can be written into code as it is.
+They are literally what they say they are.
+Few examples:

+1. Number literals.
+Ex: `10`
+2. String literals.
+Ex: `Awesome`
+3. Boolean literals: Ex: `true`